 - Defending Credit Contract & Consumer Finance Act investigations by Commerce Commission into Non-Bank Deposit Takers or finance company lending practices.

-- Derivatives licensing applications under the new Financial Markets Conduct Act.
+- Licensing applications to obtain Derivatives Issuer or Financial Advice Provider status under the Financial Markets Conduct Act.

 - Representing a party involved in the FMA investigation into Abano/Archer listed company substantial shareholder disclosure.